1999 ANFA League Cup

 The 1999 ANFA National League Cup was a domestic cup association football competition organised by the All Nepal Football Association.
-It was held on 20 November to 30 November 1999, and was called the 1999 ANFA Coca-Cola National League Cup for sponsorship reasons.
+It was held from 20 to 30 November 1999, and was called the 1999 ANFA Coca-Cola National League Cup for sponsorship reasons.

-The winners of the ANFA League Cup qualify for the 1998–99 Asian Cup Winners' Cup.
+The winners of the ANFA League Cup qualified for the 1998–99 Asian Cup Winners' Cup.

 First round proper

-Champion of each district advances to second round.
+Champion of each district advanced to second round.
 Unlike other districts, Kathmandu Valley teams participated in a qualifying group stage tournament.